zanata/zanata-server/zanata-overlay/README.md

 zip file which can be extracted on top of an EAP or wildfly distribution and will contain all the necessary artifacts for Zanata to run.

-It's built using gradle, which is assumed to ge present in the environment.
+It's built using gradle, which is assumed to be present in the environment.

 To build the overlay simply run: